Feds Execute Second Inmate This Week After High Court Clears Way

 His last words were: “This sanitized murder really does not serve no purpose whatsoever.
 Thank you.”

-All four of the liberal justices dissented from Thursday’s ruling, echoing similar concerns voiced over the 11th-hour execution of Daniel Lewis Lee on Tuesday.
+All four of the liberal justices dissented from Thursday’s ruling, echoing similar concerns voiced over the eleventh-hour execution of Daniel Lewis Lee on Tuesday.

 “Proceeding with Purkey’s execution now, despite the grave questions and factual findings regarding his mental competency, casts a shroud of constitutional doubt over the most irrevocable of injuries,” Justices Sonia Sotomayor wrote, joined by Justices Ruth Bader Ginsburg, Stephen Breyer and Elena Kagan.